 - Contract or industrial research

-- Research which requires review by the Human or Clinical Research Ethics Committee or Animal Care Committee
+- Research which requires review by the Human or Clinical Research Ethics Board or Animal Care Committee

 - Course based research requiring Research Ethics Board (REB) review